LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 the previous.

--  Methods with a type constraint for a parameter position will sort higher than methods which do not have a type constraint.
+-  Methods with a type constraint for a parameter position will sort higher than methods that do not have a type constraint.
 -  Methods having a required parameter for a position will sort higher than methods with an optional parameter.
--  Methods which are valid only because they accept rest parameters will sort lower than methods which accept an actual declared parameter.
+-  Methods that are valid only because they accept rest parameters will sort lower than methods that accept an actual declared parameter.

 In the case where the result of the sorting leads to two or more equally valid methods, then the call is ambiguous and a failure will be generated.
 In